IntelLabs/IntelNeuromorphicDNSChallenge/README.md

 Once registered, you will receive updates about different phases of the challenges.

 > Participation for Track 2 will need Loihi system cloud access which needs an Intel Neuromorphic Research Collaboration agreement.
-Drop an email to [inrc_request@intel.com](mailto:inrc_request@intel.com).
+Please see [Join the INRC](https://intel-ncl.atlassian.net/wiki/spaces/INRC/pages/1784807425/Join+the+INRC) or drop an email to [inrc_interest@intel.com](mailto:inrc_interest@intel.comm).
 This process might take a while, so it is recommended to initiate this process as early as possible if you want to participate in Track 2.

 ### 2. Test Set 1 Release
 Once the _test set 1_ for Track 1 is released, we will enter _Track 1 model freeze phase_.
 The details on test set 1 will be updated later.